-Performance Measure Statement Measure (Baseline/Goal) Reduce the amount of time from unit dispatch until an eMEDS [®] record is properly marked The statewide goal is to have an eMEDS [®] report properly marked completed within 24 hours or less of a unit's dispatch.
-A per completed by the clinician. jurisdiction baseline will be established and measured monthly with a jurisdictional goal of 95% of all calls being properly marked complete within 24 hours or less.
+Reduce the amount of time from unit dispatch until an eMEDS® record is properly marked completed by the clinician.

+The statewide goal is to have an eMEDS® report properly marked completed within 24 hours or less of a unit's dispatch.
+A per jurisdiction baseline will be established and measured monthly with a jurisdictional goal of 95% of all calls being properly marked complete within 24 hours or less.